capacitor-community/photoviewer/README.md

 | echo     |   ✅    |  ✅  |    ❌    |  ❌ |
 | show     |   ✅    |  ✅  |    ❌    |  ❌ |

-🚧 For Android features missing 🚧

- - Rotation Portrait to landscape not implemented
- - Hiding of the Share button on singleTap
- - Close button when image in fullscreen

 ## Documentation